 The most common reason is that it is a writer’s first book, and it shows.

-Writing a good story and writing well is not easy.
+Writing a good story and writing it well is not easy.

-For many new authors, the process of writing a book of this type is cathartic and an exercise of release.
+For many new authors, the process of writing a book of this type is cathartic and an exercise in release.

 If you equate writing with painting, you can start to understand how much your skills need to progress before you can do either well.